NitroAir

 Health Impact:

-• Deepest lung penetration
+• Deeper lung penetration

-• Direct entry into bloodstream
+• Direct entry into the bloodstream

-• Affects cardiovascular system
+• Affects the cardiovascular system

-• Related to lung cancer
+• Linked to lung cancer

 • Nervous system damage